+Heritage Academy is a coeducational, independent Christian school located in the heart of Columbus, Mississippi.
 Heritage Academy was founded in 1964 by the Columbus Educational Foundation to serve the needs of the surrounding community by creating an effective learning environment for the students of the area.
-In the fall of 1965, thirty-three children in three grades attended classes that met at the First Presbyterian Church.
-Tuition was $385, and textbooks were supplied by the state.
+In the fall of 1965, thirty-three children in three grades attended classes that met at First Presbyterian Church.

-In 1966, the school moved to First Baptist Church because of renovations at First Presbyterian.
+In 1966, the school moved to First Baptist Church because of renovations at First Presbyterian Church.
 During this year, grades four, five, and six were added.
-Showing continued growth over the next five years, Heritage’s home moved to the five acre track on North Fifth Street where a permanent facility was built to house grades one through six.
-For the 1970-1971 school year, another building was opened to house grades seven through twelve which increased the school grounds to twenty-two acres.
+Showing continued growth over the next five years, Heritage’s home moved to the five-acre track on North Fifth Street.
+Heritage Academy Elementary was built and opened for the 1967- 1968 school year with grades 1 – 6 and Nancy Landrum was the elementary principal.

-In 1972, the football field was completed and was named after a founding supporter, C. L, Mitchell.
+In 1972, the football field was completed and named after a founding supporter, C. L. Mitchell.
 The school’s first official homecoming was celebrated this year.
 The seventies were an era of firsts for Heritage Academy with the first Student Government Association being formed, the inaugural issue of the school newspaper, The Banner, and the school annual, The Heritor, going to press.
-Mr. Bill Farris became headmaster, and the first Athletic Director was Billy Brewer.

 Through the years, many renovations and new buildings were added, as well as curricular programs.
 Buildings such as the High School SAB, the Martha Claire Fitzner Hall, the Robotics Lab and Spirit Hall, and the Bo Simpson Field House were added over the years.
 After a successful Capital Campaign in 2016, the science and math rooms were renovated to incorporate a state of the art biology lab as well as three STEM labs, including the Entrepreneurship lab.